Football Manager (1982 series): Gameplay

 Gameplay was radically changed from the previous two games.
-The player chooses a national team and must qualify for and then compete in the World Cup (although choosing champions Argentina or hosts Italy skips qualification).
+The player chooses a national team and must qualify for and then compete in the World Cup, although choosing champions Argentina or hosts Italy skips qualification.
 Player names can be entered at the start of the game ensuring they are correct.

-Although there is no financial element or any transfers, the basic team management elements of the previous games are still retained.
+While there is no financial element or any transfers, the basic team management elements of the previous games are still retained.
 There is more detail in the team set up such as each player being given tactics.
-The highlights are again shown over 3 screens (although played from top to bottom rather than left to right) but there is also the option of watching from an overhead view of the whole pitch.
+The highlights are again shown over three screens, albeit played from top to bottom rather than left to right; there is also the option of watching from an overhead view of the whole pitch.

 The main addition to the game is the ability to talk to your players in the dressing room and to the press.
 A graphical screen is shown and the player can choose from a set list of phrases to answer reporters' questions before a game and motivate the team in the dressing room at half time.
 This affects the team's morale which in turn affects their performance.